wxlomo/IC-Layout-Synthesis/AnalyticalPlacer/README.md

 For running the code, please:
 1) Change directory to the source folder.
-2) To compile the code, type:
+2) Compile the code:
     ```
     make
     ```
-3) To run the executable, type the name of it followed by the path or name of the input file:
+3) Run the executable:
     ```
     ./place [PATH OF THE TEST CASE FILE]
     ```